Logan Warmoth: Arizona Diamondbacks

 On March 28, 2024, Warmoth signed a minor league contract with the Arizona Diamondbacks.
 In 55 games split between the Double–A Amarillo Sod Poodles and Triple–A Reno Aces, he batted a cumulative .182/.317/.229 with one home run, 22 RBI, and seven stolen bases.
 Warmoth was released by the Diamondbacks organization on July 19.

 Seattle Mariners (second stint)

 On July 24, 2024, Warmoth signed a minor league contract with the Seattle Mariners.
 In 20 appearances for the Triple-A Tacoma Rainiers, he batted .200/.308/.273 with one home run, seven RBI, and three stolen bases.
 Warmoth elected free agency following the season on November 4.

 Personal life

 Warmoth grew up in Altamonte Springs, Florida, with his two older brothers, Justin and Tyler.
 Tyler is a scout for the Seattle Mariners.
-Justin is a weekday morning anchor at Orlando CBS-affiliate WKMG.
+Justin is a former weekday morning anchor at Orlando CBS-affiliate WKMG.
 They are the sons of Greg and Christine Warmoth.
 Greg is the Orlando ABC-affiliate WFTV's weeknight anchor.
 He married professional golfer Sierra Brooks on October 28, 2023.